Winter/Summer Study Trips: FAQ

 What is the process to register?

-Study trip reservations can be selected online via Self-Service until all places are filled.
+Study trip registration is open online via Self-Service until all places are filled.
 You must have already completed the online preregistration to get access to the study trip classes.
 Check beforehand and clear any holds against your account.
 If you successfully register, you must pay a non-refundable $525 deposit and complete an online waiver within 24 hours in order to secure your place.
+If you do not pay your deposit or complete the required forms, you may be dropped from the trip.

 Can anyone from outside SAIC register?